zaherpathan/DevSecOps-Project-netflix/README.md

 Create the token  -> go to sonarqube and click on security -> there u will see an option in administration as token then click on update token -> give the name to the token generate and copy

-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
+Goto Jenkins Dashboard → Manage Jenkins → Credentials → click on systems-> click on global credentials -> click on add credentials-> then in kind select > secret text -> add or paste token in the secret text -- Add Secret Text.
 It should look like this

 After adding sonar token